Technical Studies AAS

 Program Requirements and Special Conditions

 Students must meet JTCC admission requirements.
-Students must also complete placement tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+Students may need to complete placement tests in English and mathematics.
+Visit www.jtcc.edu/placement for all course placement options.
 If students have deficiencies in English and/or mathematics, JTCC offers remedial courses to prepare students for the curriculum.
 Work-based learning is a required component of the program.
 Students without current or recent related work experience are responsible for securing their own internships, assisted by JTCC faculty.
 Students with current or recent work experience are responsible for working with the faculty advisor to secure appropriate documentation.

 |Required Courses||CR.||Pre-requisite Courses||Approved Course Substitutions|